 These features relate to functionality available within the body of an article.

 2.)
-Inline References - Learn more here
+Inline References.
+Learn more here.

 3.)
-Annotations & Highlighting - Learn more here
+Annotations & Highlighting.
+Learn more here.

-Bottom Panel Features
+Top Panel Features

 The following features relate to the 6 buttons available at the top of the screen.

 1.)
-View article within your ReadCube Library
+View article within your ReadCube Library (not shown when user is viewing article through their ReadCube library)

 2.)
 Download the PDF to your computer